casterpin2/FE_Store/Store_Project/README.md

 ## Running dev IE=11

 Run `ng serve --configuration es5`

-## Build stg

-Run `ng build --configuration=stg` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-Run `node --max-old-space-size=8192  node_modules/@angular/cli/bin/ng build --configuration=stg` to build the project when have error memory.
-The build artifacts will be stored in the `dist/` directory.

-## Build QA Can Debug
-Run `node --max-old-space-size=8192  node_modules/@angular/cli/bin/ng build --configuration=uat --source-map` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Further help
 Run `npm i -save-dev node-sass` if see error combine css.